continuent/continuent-tools-core/README.md

 The code is focused around the 'TungstenScript' Ruby class that is found in Tungsten Replicator.
 When the gem is built, these files are automatically exported from [https://code.google.com/p/tungsten-replicator/](https://code.google.com/p/tungsten-replicator/).

-Installation may be done using the 'gem' utility.
+Installation may be done using the `gem` utility.
 This will ensure that all prerequisites are installed.

-    gem install continuent-tools-core
+    $> gem install continuent-tools-core

 Using the tungsten\_create\_load script
 ===